Don't mess with Lindsey: US ekes out 1-1 draw in Women's World Cup after Horan revenge goal

 Megan Rapinoe, the American star who came in as a substitute in the opening game against Vietnam for her 200th appearance with the team, was not used in Thursday’s match.
 Rapinoe has announced that this is her final World Cup and she will retire at the end of the season.

-The Dutch were without forward Lineth Beerensteyn, who was hurt early in her team’s 1-0 victory over Portugal to open the tournament, and leading scorer Vivianne Miedema.
-She ruptured her ACL while playing for Arsenal in December.
-She has 95 career goals for the Dutch.
+The Dutch were without forward Lineth Beerensteyn, who was hurt early in her team’s 1-0 victory over Portugal to open the tournament, and leading scorer Vivianne Miedema, who ruptured her ACL while playing for Arsenal in December.

 The top finisher in the group opens the knockout round in Sydney against the second-place finisher in Group G, which includes Sweden, South Africa, Italy and Argentina.
 The second-place finisher heads to Melbourne against the top Group G team.